QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 We may need to define another command that uses the exact same entries for input (or output).
 We might simply copy and paste these entries, however, perhaps we would like to only define the set of entries once.
 In QCrBox we can do that using `cif_entry_sets`.
 For example, at the end of the file we create a new entry set for our commands (replacing the existing unused example one):

-> **Important Note:** Currently, functionality that will automatically convert/merge output CIF files has not yet been fully implemented.
-Therefore imposing that an output CIF file has a required (or optional, etc.) set of entries needs a manual implementation within the application command.
-This is temporary and it is planned to be automated in future updates, following the developer alpha release.
-We're releasing this functionality now to provide a foundation for exploration and development.

 ```YAML
 cif_entry_sets:
   - name: "cell_elements"